faisalaljishi/transaction_API/readme.md

     Django 3.1.6
     Django REST Framework 3.12.2

-   For the production version the requirements as they are in requirements.txt:
+   For the production version the requirements are:

         asgiref==3.3.1
         dj-database-url==0.5.0